FdSc Agriculture and Farm Management

 Course overview

 You will cover topics such as accounts and economics, animal and crop science, crop production, and farm business management.
 Right from your first year you will gain an understanding of the agricultural industry, with focused practical studies.
 You will advance even further with work experience during the summer between your first and second year.
-You will also have the opportunity to gain relevant practical experience and qualifications through rural skills training at our John Oldacre Rural Innovation Centre.
+You will also have the opportunity to gain relevant practical experience and qualifications through rural skills training.

 After successfully completing the Foundation degree you may wish to consider enrolling for additional year of study on the BSc (Hons) Agricultural Management (Top-up) to obtain an Honours degree.